bgamari/ghc-wiki-import/building/running-tests/running.md

 This section gives information on how to use the testsuite.
+Note that the testsuite driver requires Python 3.